The small islands of Bermuda are rich with natural and man made attractions. Highlights of Bermuda are:

 - Bermuda National Trust Museum (The Globe Hotel) - St. George's.
-Museum in one of the oldest stone buildings in Bermuda, built circa 1700.
+Museum in one of the oldest stone buildings in Bermuda, built around 1700.
 Museum informs about the times of American Civil War, when Bermuda was staging post in supply of Confederates.

 - Camden House - Paget Parish.
-Official residence of Bermuda's Premier, a historical house built in the first half of 18th century.
+Official residence of Bermuda's Premier, a historical house built in the first half of the 18th century.
 Contains rich and beautiful collection of Bermuda cedar furniture.

 - Tucker House Museum - St. George.
-Merchant's house, built in the middle of 18th century.
+Merchant's house, built in the middle of the 18th century.
 Contains valuable collection of historical furniture.

 - Waterville - Paget Parish.
-One of the oldest houses in Bermuda, built circa 1725.
+One of the oldest houses in Bermuda, built around 1725.
 In the 19th century the first floor was one of the best known stores in Bermuda.
 Valuable historical furniture.

 Other man made landmarks